ttmarek/rangle-blogs/form-analytics/README.md

 > * A Redux action fires when a user tries to submit invalid details
 > * A Redux action fires when a user sucessfully moves on to the /order-complete page

+### Setting Up Google Analytics

-Now that we've had a look at the form, let's see how we can set up a report in Google Analytics to show the percentage of users that saw the form, filled it in, and successfully moved on to complete an order.
+Now that we've had a look at the form, let's see how we can set up a report in Google Analytics to show the percentage of users that saw the form, filled it in, and successfully completed an order.

 Sign up for Google Analytics if you haven't already, and [create a new web property](https://support.google.com/analytics/answer/1008015?hl=en).